Article

 Moadh Bukhash, Chief Marketing Officer at Emirates NBD, celebrates the diversity he gains by working with independent professionals through Upwork.
 In a Fortune article, he said that having the ability to access diverse talent increases his chances of success.

 “Marketing is a game of diversity: The more diverse mentalities you have, the more ideas you’ll have, and the better stories you’ll tell.
 The better the stories, the greater the impact will be on your brand.
-When you have access to millions of talented freelancers and small agencies around the world, you’re increasing the probability that you’ll come up with something great, something unique, that will cut through the noise.”
+When you have access to millions of talented freelancers and small agencies around the world, you’re increasing the probability that you’ll come up with something great, something unique, that will cut through the noise.” —Moadh Bukhash, CMO, Emirates NBD

-5. Over-communicate with your hiring partners
+5. Overcommunicate with your hiring partners

-Improve the quality of interviewees by working closely with your hiring partners to identify what a great fit looks like before they begin their search.
-For example, what you consider an intermediate-level 3D animator may look different to you than it does to a recruiter.
+What you consider an intermediate-level 3D animator, for instance, may look different to you than it does to a recruiter.
 And you may know some of the obstacles or challenging conditions the person will work under that a recruiter has no way of knowing.

-One reason why more businesses are working with independent professionals is speed.
-According to Upwork clients, they fill job posts within three days on average.
-But having a shorter time to hire doesn’t mean you must short-change the interview process.
+But having a shorter time to hire doesn’t mean you must shortchange the interview process.
 In fact, having less time requires that you have a well-designed process so that you can determine the right fit faster.

 How you design your interview process depends on your unique business needs.
 The marketing team at Singularity University uses Upwork regularly and designed a process that balances speed and stability at scale.
 For instance, team members are so accustomed to contracting talent that they can fill projects within 24 hours.
 However, they prefer that potential talent undergo two to three days of interviews to ensure they pick someone whom everyone approves.

-7. Ask targeted interview questions
+8. Ask targeted interview questions

 You’re not going to learn much about the person’s qualifications by asking close-ended, yes/no questions like, “Do you like what you do?” and irrelevant questions like, “Where do you see yourself in five years?”

-In the article on How To Conduct Remote Interviews, the author suggests asking a mix of questions to better assess the interviewee's competencies while keeping the conversation flowing naturally.
-Throughout an interview, you may want to ask a mix of:
+In the article 16 Remote Interview Tips for Hiring Managers, the author suggests asking a mix of questions to better assess the interviewee's competencies while keeping the conversation flowing naturally.

 • Technical questions to assess hard skills and overall knowledge